 Tuition: Amount of money charged to students for instructional services.
-Tuition may be charged per term, per course, or \ Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
+Tuition may be charged per term, per course, or per credit. \ Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
 Most tutors are college students; at some colleges, they are specially trained and certified.

-Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter credit,

-Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.

-\ Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also provide personal counseling on the transition from the military to a
+Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter credit, contact hour).
+Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate. \ Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
+May also provide personal counseling on the transition from the military to a civilian life.

-\ Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public in general.
-Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space Weekend college: A program that allows students to take a complete course of study and attend classes only on White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa. \ Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's
+\ Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public in general.

+Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.
+Weekend college: A program that allows students to take a complete course of study and attend classes only on weekends.

+White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.

+\ Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.